Dr Robin Shail

 Cornwall and Devon have locally high surface heat flows associated with elevated levels of U, Th and K within the granites of the Cornubian Batholith.
 It is the most prospective area in the UK for the development of deep geothermal energy.
-Previous investigations include the £42M CSM Hot Dry Rock research programme (1973-1991), based at Rosemanowes Quarry in the Carnmenellis Granite, where several deep research boreholes were drilled, reaching a maximum depth of 2.6 km.
+Previous investigations include the £42M CSM Hot Dry Rock research programme (1973-1991), based at Rosemanowes Quarry in the Carnmenellis Granite, where several deep research boreholes were drilled to a maximum depth of 2600 m.

 There has been a renewed impetus over the last decade to ensure that the regional potential for deep geothermal power is further investigated and developed; this forms one of the strategic priorities for Cornwall Council.
 The United Downs Deep Geothermal Power (UDDGP) Project, run by Geothermal Engineering Limited in collaboration with GeoScience Limited, is targetting a granite-hosted segment of the Porthtowan Fault Zone with the intention of developing a 1-3 MW pilot power plant.
-Drilling the 4.5 km deep UD-1 production well, which will be the UK's deepest onshore borehole, commenced on 7th November 2018 and will be followed by the 2.5 km deep injection well.
+Drilling the 5058 m (TVD) UD-1 production well, which is the UK's deepest onshore borehole, commenced on 7th November 2018 and was completed on 23rd April 2019.
+It will be followed by the 2500 m deep injection well.
 Weekly progress can be viewed here.